-Arthur a Latvian national a proud owner of a black Mercedes E200 Compressor Automatic 1.8 litre petrol registered in 2006.
-He had it converted to work on liquid petroleum gas”.
-On the 15th of September 2016 he was driving on Malahide Road.
+Arturs was a Latvian national and a proud owner of a black Mercedes E200 Compressor Automatic 1.8 litre petrol registered in 2006.
+The car was converted to work on liquid petroleum gas.
+On the 15th of September he was driving along the Malahide Road towards Malahide.
 He saw that the pedestrian lights ahead of him were red so he indicated to turn right and turned right across the flow of the traffic.

-settled for €19,251.56 this was 75% of the value of the claim.
+settled for €19,251.56.
+This was 75% of the value of the claim.
 Overall the client was happy with the settlement.